In the beautiful spa country

 Plenty of onsite parking available for our guests and daily visitors.

-We have a pet-friendly onsite van available and dogs are welcome when on leads.
+We have a pet-friendly cabin and onsite van available and dogs are welcome when on leads.

 Onsite laundry for the use of all our guests.